RDCbum/RH_demo/docs/core/ERURH_Assumptions_Report.md

 ERURH Assumptions Report (Conditional RH)
 =========================================

+Status: historical snapshot.
+For the current assumption mapping and gap framing, see `docs/core/ASSUMPTIONS_LEDGER.md` and `arxiv_submission/assumptions_ledger.tex`.

 This report lists the external assumption bundles used by the conditional ERURH→RH theorem, their Lean names, roles, and status.
 All bundles are assumed classical or numeric inputs; the Lean development does not yet formalize the full analytic theory that would discharge them.

 ClassicalZetaAssumptions